Women in government: Society

 Gender inequality within families, inequitable division of labor within households, and cultural attitudes about gender roles further subjugate women and serve to limit their representation in public life.
-Also, the political underrepresentation of women in post-Soviet democracy that tend to be characterized by high levels of political corruption is often expect to be a results of patriarchal gender norms and voter's preferences for placing men in leadership positions(Moser and Scheiner, 2012).
+Also, the political underrepresentation of women in post-Soviet democracy that tend to be characterized by high levels of political corruption is often expect to be a results of patriarchal gender norms and voter's preferences for placing men in leadership positions (Moser and Scheiner, 2012).
 Societies that are highly patriarchal often have local power structures that make it difficult for women to combat.
 Thus, their interests are often not represented or under-represented.

 Voter bias

 One major challenge female candidates must overcome to obtain political positions is voter bias.
-According to one study, women were more likely to state that it was easier for men to get elected into higher office.
+According to one study, women were more likely to state that it was easier for men to get elected to higher office.
 The study found that 58% of men and 73% of women claimed it was easier for men to get elected into higher office.
 In the US, according to one survey, 15% of Americans still believe men make better political candidates than women.
 Another survey found that 13% of American women either strongly agree or agree that men tend to make better political candidates than women do.

 In the US, many voters assume men and women possess traits that reflect the stereotypes they believe.
 Many assume women candidates are too emotional, more willing to give-in or compromise, under-qualified, and more gentle.
 These notions often affect women negatively, as people often believe that many women should not be running for office because of these candidate stereotypes.

+Additionally, women are held to higher expectations than men in the electoral sphere.
+One particular study found that women are held to a higher ethical and moral standard than men.
+In this study, data from eighteen Latin American countries showed that when certain scandals or accusations of misconduct were levied against an executive administration, public approval rating was lowered by a greater amount against the female executive rather than males on average.
+Thus, the author of this study contends that women are expected to more closely adhere to ethical standards than men, which certainly implies gender bias in the voting population.